k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 ## Install K8ssandra

 With all of the infrastructure provisioned we can now focus on installing K8ssandra.
-This will require configuring a service account for the backup and restore service, creating a set of Helm variable overrides, and setting up GKE specific ingress configurations.
+This will require configuring a service account for the backup and restore service (Medusa), creating a set of Helm variable overrides, and setting up GKE specific ingress configurations.

 ### Create Backup / Restore Service Account Secrets